duncanhobbs/lecture-source-py/source/rst/von_neumann_model.rst

   \end{aligned}

-Hamburger, Thompson and Weil (1967) :cite:`hamburger1967computation` view the input-output pair of the economy as payoff matrices of two-player zero-sum games.
+:cite:`hamburger1967computation` view the input-output pair of the economy as payoff matrices of two-player zero-sum games.
 Using this interpretation, they restate Assumption I and II as follows